 Calculations based on ISO-New England emissions factors for 2017.

-Use our bill calculator to compare the monthly costs of CEA and Utility’s Basic Service.
+Use our bill calculator to compare the monthly costs of CEA and utility Basic Service.

-If you do not wish to participate in the CEA program, you may submit the opt-out form below or contact the current program supplier, Constellation NewEnergy at (833) 461-0813.
+If you do not wish to participate in the CEA program, you may complete the opt-out form below or contact the current program supplier, Constellation NewEnergy, at (833) 461-0813.